cvghivebrain/s1disasm/README.md

 * __spritemap__ & __piece__ macros - Creates sprite mappings.
 * Z80 macros - See [axm68k](https://github.com/cvghivebrain/axm68k).
 * Different labels used for object status table.
-  * Constants used for render flags.
+  * Constants used for render and status flags.
+* Different labels used for some RAM addresses and routines.